The complete guide to handmade soap in India

 Shea butter — for very dry, mature, or tight-feeling skin

 Shea butter is the most nourishing of the three.
 Part of it does not break down during soap-making, so it stays in the bar and deposits on your skin when you wash.
-It fills the skin barrier rather than coating it, slows moisture loss, and has documented anti-inflammatory properties.
 The lather is thick and creamy.
 After washing, skin feels conditioned rather than stripped.
-It is too rich for oily or acne-prone skin.
+It is too rich for oily skin.

 Read more: Shea butter in soap: what it does and what it cannot